 Cold Water Canyon Trail is a 2.7 mile moderately trafficked out and back trail located near Ogden, Utah that features a river and is rated as moderate.
-The trail is primarily used for hiking and is accessible from April until November.
+The trail is primarily used for hiking and is best used from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The trail takes you through the bottom of Cold Water canyon and through an old Civilian Conservation Corps camp.
 The trail is used to access Indian trail and campers frequent the area.
 This canyon stays cool during the summer months making it a popular place to escape the heat.
 As you follow the trail, you can see old foundations of the Civilian Conservation Corps camp from the 1930s.
 This was one of the base camps for the workers during the depression who built the walls along the Ogden river.
 In addition, the mountains in the area were heavily mined until the 1950s.